agritheory/beam/beam/docs/index.md

 ## What is a Handling Unit?

-A handling unit is the combination of a container, any packaging material, and the items wihin or on it.
-This could be a pallet of raw materials used in a manufacturing process, a crate containing several other handling units, or an entire warehouse.
+A handling unit is the combination of a container, any packaging material, and the items within or on it.
+This could be a pallet of raw materials used in a manufacturing process, a crate containing several other handling units, or a delivery vehicle transporting .

 Handling units have unique, scannable identification numbers that are used in any stock transaction involving the items contained within the unit.
 The ID allows the user to reference everything about the stock transaction, saved from previous transactions.